Math: Applied Mathematics, Accelerated BS/MS

 Mathematics is the most rigorous and demanding of all intellectual pursuits.
 Studying Mathematics develops such skills as arguing logically and rigorously, thinking abstractly, formulating and solving problems, analyzing data, and creating and analyzing mathematical models.
 Employers value these skills; consequently, math majors find themselves in demand by employers for careers in a wide spectrum of fields.

-Our programs are flexible, so that double-majoring is possible.
-Also, our programs encourage interdisciplinary activities.
+Our programs are flexible and encourage interdisciplinary activities.

 Our students have successfully landed jobs in a number of different fields.
 These include financial planning, insurance, software design and software engineering, and teaching at a variety of different levels.